RedisMadani/TwitterBird/README.md

 ## License

-TwitterStartupAnimationApp is released under the [MIT License](https://opensource.org/licenses/MIT).
+Tumblr is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-Enjoy exploring the startup animation of Twitter in TwitterStartupAnimationApp!
-If you have any questions or need further assistance, feel free to reach out to our support team at support@twitterstartupanimationapp.com.
+Enjoy exploring the startup animation of Twitter in Tumblr!
+If you have any questions or need further assistance, feel free to reach out to our support team at support@Tumblr.com.

 Happy animating!